-(Article 22 of Organic Law 1/2004 of 28 December, on Comprehensive Protection Measures against Gender-based Violence; Royal Decree 1917/2008
+Article 22 of Organic Law 1/2004 of 28 December, on Comprehensive Protection Measures against Gender-based Violence Royal Decree 1917/2008 of 21 November, which approves the social and labour insertion programme for women victims of gender-based violence

-The social and labour insertion programme for women victims of genderbased violence who are registered in the Public Employment Services as job seekers includes the following measures:
+The social and labour insertion programme for women victims of gender- based violence who are registered in the Public Employment Services as job seekers includes the following measures:

-- A personalised social and labour insertion itinerary designed by specialised personnel. - A specific training programme to facilitate social and labour insertion on an employee-basis. - Incentives to encourage the start of new activity on a self-employed basis - Incentives to companies hiring women victims of gender-based violence. - Incentives to facilitate geographical mobility. - Incentives to compensate salary differences. - Agreements with companies to facilitate the employment of women victims of gender violence and geographical mobility.
+- A personalised social and labour insertion itinerary designed by specialised personnel. - A specific training programme to facilitate social and labour insertion on an employee-basis. - Incentives to encourage the start of new activity on a self-employed basis. - Incentives to companies hiring women victims of gender-based violence. - Incentives to facilitate geographical mobility. - Incentives to compensate salary differences. - Agreements with companies to facilitate the employment of women victims of gender violence and geographical mobility.